Crate exact_clustering

 Expand description

 Find optimal clusterings and hierarchical clusterings on up to 32 points.
-If you only need approximate clusterings, there are excellent other crates available that run significantly faster.
+If you only need approximate clusterings, there are excellent other crates that run significantly faster.

 Among others, the Cost-trait allows you to calculate: